 Today’s work world is vastly different than when Labor Day was first celebrated more than 130 years ago.
 Today, more and more people are working from home for companies halfway around the country or even the globe.
 But with this new flexibility comes a new risk of falling victim to scammers looking to take advantage of people wanting to work from home.

 The scams can promise work on medical billing, data entry or starting an online business, but they all require paying something up front.
 Once you start paying, the requests for more money for training never stop and in return you get a lot of useless information or requests to recruit more people into the scheme.

 There are genuine work-from-home jobs out there.
 The trick is knowing how to spot the real opportunities in a sea of empty — and costly — promises.
 Be a fraud fighter!
 If you can spot a scam, you can stop a scam.

-Visit the AARP Fraud Watch Network at www.aarp.org/fraudwatchnetwork or call AARP Fraud Watch Helpline at 1-877-908-3360 and speak to a volunteer specially trained in spotting scams.
+Visit the AARP Fraud Watch Network at www.aarp.org/fraudwatchnetwork or call the AARP Fraud Watch Network Helpline at 1-877-908-3360 to report a scam or get help if you’ve fallen victim.